medialab/minet/docs/cli.md

                                 Defaults to `csv`.
   --irrelevant-continue         Continue exploration whether met content is
                                 relevant or not.
-  --keep-irrelevant             Add to exported data the results judged
-                                irrelevant by the algorithm.
   -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
   -n, --normalized-url-cache    Whether to normalize url cache when using
                                 -u/--visit-urls-only-once.